fernanipmo/CFTICCD3820611/Mod04/ZZ-lab/Lab 04 Constructing a polyglot data solution_fpm.md

 #### Sign in to the lab virtual machine

-Ensure that you’re signed in to your Windows 10 virtual machine by using the following credentials:
+Sign in to your Windows 10 virtual machine (VM) by using the following credentials:

 - Username: **Admin**
 - Password: **Pa55w.rd**

+> **Note**: Instructions to connect to the virtual lab environment will be provided by your instructor.

 #### Review the installed applications